Common Names

 Clinical Summary

 Carnitine is a nutrient that plays an important role in fatty acid absorption and mitochondrial function.
-It can be found in diets that include meat, or synthesized endogenously from lysine and methionine.
-Deficiencies can be caused by genetic disorders, malnutrition, malabsorption, and kidney dialysis.
-These can affect the heart, skeletal muscles, liver, nerve, and endocrine functions.
-Carnitine is marketed as a dietary supplement to enhance physical performance and to treat fatigue, cardiovascular disease, diabetes, obesity, chronic fatigue syndrome, liver disorders, and cancer.
+It is synthesized endogenously from lysine and methionine and is also found in meat and dairy products.
+Deficiencies can be caused by genetic disorders, malnutrition, malabsorption and kidney dialysis, and affect the heart, skeletal muscles, liver, nerve, and endocrine functions.
+Carnitine supplements are used to enhance physical performance and to treat fatigue, cardiovascular disease, diabetes, obesity, chronic fatigue syndrome, liver disorders, and cancer.

-Animal models suggest that L-carnitine has cardioprotective (8) (14) and antioxidant effects (31).
-A large systematic review and meta-analysis found that L-carnitine supplementation may help improve body weight and BMI in overweight and obese individuals (55).
-Supplementation also alleviates muscle damage in resistance trained and untrained groups (56), and helps prevent cardiovascular disease in hemodialysis patients (24).
-Long-term carnitine supplementation in humans is correlated with improved myocardial mechanical performance, reduction in ventricular arrhythmias, and increased exercise tolerance (7).
-However, L-carnitine administration did not improve risk of death or heart failure in patients with anterior acute myocardial infarction (36).
+A meta-analysis determined that supplementation improves body weight and BMI in overweight and obese individuals (55).
+It also alleviated muscle damage in resistance trained and untrained groups (56), muscle wasting in patients with pemphigus vulgaris (61), and prevented cardiovascular disease in hemodialysis patients (24).
+Long-term supplementation has been correlated with improved myocardial mechanical performance, reduction in ventricular arrhythmias and increased exercise tolerance (7), and higher levels of carnitine were associated with lower risks of cardiovascular events and recurrent stroke after ischemic stroke (63).
+Carnitine also improved oxidative and inflammatory markers in patients with cardiovascular disease (62), but did not have any impact on blood pressure (66) or reduce risk of death or heart failure in patients with anterior acute myocardial infarction (36).

-Preliminary results suggest L-carnitine may improve symptoms of chronic fatigue syndrome (22) and physical performance in patients undergoing dialysis for end-stage renal disease (9), but data of its benefits in alleviating fatigue associated with multiple sclerosis are inconclusive (21).
-Several trials have shown enhanced physical performance (17) (20), and improved aerobic capacity and exercise tolerance (32).
-Other studies show mixed results (37) (38) (39) and its clinical value and safety need additional study.
+Preliminary findings also suggest improvement in symptoms of chronic fatigue syndrome (22) and physical performance in patients undergoing dialysis for end-stage renal disease (9), but data on benefits against fatigue associated with multiple sclerosis are inconclusive (21).
+Some trials reported enhanced physical performance (17) (20), and improved aerobic capacity and exercise tolerance (32) whereas others yielded mixed results (37) (38) (39).

-L-carnitine used by itself or in combination with clomiphene citrate may help treat idiopathic male infertility (25), although it did not improve sperm count or motility (40).
+L-carnitine used by itself or in combination with clomiphene citrate may help treat idiopathic male infertility (25) and reduce lower urinary tract symptoms in those with benign prostatic hyperplasia (67) although it did not improve sperm count or motility (40).
 An antioxidant formulation containing L-carnitine was also ineffective in improving semen parameters or DNA integrity (57).
-In women with polycystic ovary syndrome, carnitine supplementation may improve mental health parameters and biomarkers of oxidative stress (2).
+In women with polycystic ovary syndrome, supplementation may reduce body mass (68), and improve mental health parameters and biomarkers of oxidative stress (2).

-Carnitine has also been evaluated for its potential anticancer effects.
-Supplementation improved nutritional status and quality of life in pancreatic cancer patients (27).
-Other preliminary data show that L-carnitine by itself (15) (23) or in combination with Coenzyme Q10 (33) may relieve chemotherapy-related fatigue.
-L-carnitine also demonstrated benefits against fatigue both in younger hypothyroid patients receiving levothyroxine and thyroid cancer patients who have hypothyroidism post-surgery (41).
-However, carnitine did not improve fatigue in patients with invasive malignancies (28).
-In patients with hepatocellular carcinoma, lenvatinib therapy affected the carnitine system, which may result in carnitine insufficiency to increase fatigue (58).
-Other preliminary data suggest l-carnitine may reduce vismodegib-associated muscle spasms (52).
-Additional studies are needed to determine the cancer populations in which carnitine supplementation may be most beneficial.
+Small studies in oncology settings found supplementation to improve nutritional status and quality of life in pancreatic cancer patients (27), and to reduce vismodegib-associated muscle spasms (52).
+L-carnitine by itself (15) (23) or in combination with Coenzyme Q10 (33) may also relieve chemotherapy-related fatigue, reduce fatigue in both younger hypothyroid patients receiving levothyroxine, and in thyroid cancer patients who have hypothyroidism, post-surgery (41).
+But it did not improve fatigue in patients with invasive malignancies (28).
+Confirmatory data are also needed to determine if chemo-induced carnitine insufficiency increases malaise or fatigue (58) (59).

-An ester derivative, acetyl-L-carnitine, is also available as a dietary supplement and is often used as a neuroprotective agent.
-It may help to reduce diabetic neuropathy (42) (43) or improve cognition in patients with severe hepatic encephalopathy (44).
-In elderly patients with dysthymic disorder, it was found to be comparable with fluoxetine (45); however, other studies did not find it effective for Alzheimer’s disease (46) (47).
-In another study, acetyl-L-carnitine increased chemotherapy-induced peripheral neuropathy (CIPN) (35), and this negative effect persisted at long-term follow-up over 2 years (53).
-Guidelines also do not recommend acetyl-l-carnitine to prevent CIPN because of a possibility of harm (54).
-Therefore, patients receiving chemotherapy should avoid this product.
+Acetyl-L-carnitine, an ester derivative available as a supplement, is often used as a neuroprotective agent.
+It may help reduce diabetic neuropathy (42) (43) and improve cognition in patients with severe hepatic encephalopathy (44).
+In elderly patients with dysthymic disorder, it was found comparable to fluoxetine (45), but ineffective against Alzheimer’s disease (46) (47).

 Mechanism of Action